Miraclechijioke/Miraclechijioke/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Azure Machine Learning Tasks
-- 🌱 I’m currently learning managing and maintaining model lifecycle on Azure
+- 🌱 I’m currently learning how managing and maintaining model lifecycle on Azure is done
 - 👯 I’m looking to collaborate on machine learning and deep learning tasks
 - 🤔 I’m looking for help with deep learning tasks
 - 💬 Ask me about data science and machine learning